-The U.S. Marshal Service was created by the first Congress in the Judiciary Act of 1789, the same legislation that established the federal judicial system.
-When George Washington set up his first administration and the first Congress began passing laws, both quickly discovered an inconvenient gap – there was no agency established to represent the federal government’s interests at the local level.
-Part of the problem was solved by creating specialized agencies, such as customs and revenue collectors, to levy the tariffs and taxes, but there were numerous other jobs that needed to be done.
+The first Congress created the U.S. Marshal Service in the Judiciary Act of 1789, the same legislation establishing the federal judicial system.
+When George Washington set up his first administration, and the first Congress began passing laws, both quickly discovered an inconvenient gap.
+No agency was established to represent the federal government’s interests at the local level.
+Part of the problem was solved by creating specialized agencies, such as customs and revenue collectors, to levy the tariffs and taxes, but numerous other jobs needed to be done.

 Many of these tasks fell to the U.S. Marshal Service.
-Given extensive authority to support federal courts, congress, or the president, these marshals and their deputies have served subpoenas, warrants, made arrests, and handled prisoners for more than two centuries.
+Given extensive authority to support federal courts, Congress, or the president, these marshals and their deputies have served subpoenas and warrants, made arrests, and handled prisoners for over two centuries.

-And though these are the most well-known of their tasks, they had numerous others as well, including the disbursement of money.
+And though these are the most well-known of their tasks, they had numerous others, including the disbursement of money.
 The Marshals paid the fees and expenses of the court clerks, U.S. Attorneys, jurors, and witnesses.
 They rented the courtrooms and jail space and hired the bailiffs, criers, and janitors.
-They made sure the prisoners were present, the jurors were available, and the witnesses were on time.
+They ensured the prisoners were present, the jurors were available, and the witnesses were on time.

 But this was only a part of what the Marshals did.
-The Marshals have also taken the responsibility for a number of other tasks over the years, such as taking the national census through 1870, distributing Presidential proclamations, registering enemy aliens in times of war, capturing fugitive slaves, and protecting the American borders.
+The Marshals have also taken responsibility for several other tasks over the years, such as taking the national census through 1870, distributing Presidential proclamations, registering enemy aliens in times of war, capturing fugitive slaves, and protecting the American borders.

-Their motto is “Justice, Integrity, and Service,” and through the years, their heroics in the face of lawlessness have often become famous, especially in the days of the Old West, which has so often been portrayed in popular films, and invoking the many images we have of these courageous men today.
+Their motto is “Justice, Integrity, and Service.”
+Through the years, their heroics in the face of lawlessness have often become famous, especially in the days of the Old West, which has so often been portrayed in popular films and invoking the many images we have of these courageous men today.

 In the second half of the 19th century, the U.S. Marshals became synonymous with the “Wild West” as they made their mark on history in the many lawless frontier towns.
-In many of these places, the marshals were the only kind of law that was available, and knowing this, numerous outlaws made their livelihoods in these fledgling towns that had not yet become structured enough to provide for their own authorities.
-Here, in “wicked” places like Deadwood South Dakota; Tombstone, Arizona; and the plains of Indian Territory, U.S. Deputy Marshals became famous as they pursued such notorious outlaws as Billy the Kid in New Mexico; Dalton Gang, Belle Starr, and the Rufus Buck Gang in Indian Territory; Jesse James in the Midwest; and Butch Cassidy’s Wild Bunch in Wyoming; and hundreds of others.
+In many of these places, the marshals were the only law available.
+Knowing this, numerous outlaws made their livelihoods in these fledgling towns that had not yet become structured enough to provide for their authorities.
+Here, in “wicked” places like Deadwood, South Dakota; Tombstone, Arizona; and the plains of Indian Territory, U.S. Deputy Marshals became famous as they pursued such notorious outlaws as Billy the Kid in New Mexico; Dalton Gang, Belle Starr, and the Rufus Buck Gang in Indian Territory; Jesse James in the Midwest; Butch Cassidy’s Wild Bunch in Wyoming; and hundreds of others.

-Though popular western films generally showed these fearless men as forming a posse, pinning on their silver star-shaped badges, and pursuing the outlaws in a running gunfight, that the marshals always won, this was in truth, not the norm.
+Though popular Western films generally showed these fearless men as forming a posse, pinning on their silver star-shaped badges, and pursuing the outlaws in a running gunfight, that the marshals always won, this was, in truth, not the norm.
 In fact, in Indian Territory (which later became Oklahoma), 103 deputies were killed between 1872 and 1896, roughly a quarter of the number slain throughout the marshals’ history.
 The territory, controlled by Judge Isaac Parker in Fort Smith, Arkansas, was described by a Fort Smith newspaper as the “rendezvous of the vile and wicked from everywhere.”
-Some of the true courageous men who made names for themselves here were Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen and dozens of others.
+Some courageous men who made names for themselves here were Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.

-In other areas of the west, more men who made names for themselves included Seth Bullock in South Dakota; Bat Masterson in Kansas; Joseph Meek in Oregon; William Wheeler in Montana; and again, dozens of others.
-Two of the most recognizable men who served as U.S. Deputy Marshals were Wyatt Earp and Wild Bill Hickok.
-However, they gained their notoriety primarily through their own exaggerations and film depictions, rather than the courageous acts shown by many more deputy marshals.
+In other areas of the West, more men who made names for themselves included Seth Bullock in South Dakota, Bat Masterson in Kansas, Joseph Meek in Oregon, William Wheeler in Montana, and, again, dozens of others.
+Wyatt Earp and Wild Bill Hickok were two of the most recognizable men who served as U.S. Deputy Marshals.
+However, they gained their notoriety primarily through exaggerations and film depictions rather than the courageous acts shown by many more deputy marshals.

-Once the Wild West was tamed, the U.S. Marshal service began to suffer in the 20th century as their star faded and the FBI flourished.
-Though they protected the home front during World War I and were heavily involved in enforcing Prohibition laws, they had essentially lost their “specialty,” and by the 1950s found themselves acting as bailiffs for the federal courts and requesting background checks.
-In the 1960s, their importance again rose as they enforced court-ordered racial desegregation and the Federal Witness Security Program which was established in the 1970s.
+Once the Wild West was tamed, the U.S. Marshal Service began to suffer in the 20th century as its star faded and the FBI flourished.
+Though they protected the home front during World War I and were heavily involved in enforcing Prohibition laws, they had essentially lost their “specialty,” By the 1950s, they found themselves acting as bailiffs for the federal courts and requesting background checks.
+In the 1960s, their importance rose as they enforced court-ordered racial desegregation and the Federal Witness Security Program established in the 1970s.

 Over the years, some 400 marshals have been killed in the line of duty.
-Their famous five-sided star is the oldest emblem of federal law enforcement in our country.
+Their famous five-sided star is our country’s oldest emblem of federal law enforcement.